Signs of Binge Eating Disorder

 People with binge eating disorder eat large quantities of food, over a short period of time (called bingeing).
 BED is not about choosing to eat extra-large portions, nor are people who suffer from it just “overindulging” – far from being enjoyable, binges are very distressing.
 Sufferers find it difficult to stop during a binge even if they want to, and some people with binge eating disorder have described feeling disconnected from what they’re doing during a binge, or even struggling to remember what they’ve eaten afterwards.

-Binges are usually planned like a ritual and can involve the person buying "special" binge foods.
+Binges may be planned like a ritual and can involve the person buying "special" binge foods, or they may be more spontaneous.
 Binge eating usually takes place in private, though the person may eat regular meals outside their binges.
-People will often have feelings of guilt and disgust at their lack of control after binge eating.
+People will often have feelings of guilt and disgust at their lack of control during and after binge eating.
 Unlike those with bulimia, people with binge eating disorder do not regularly use purging methods after a binge.

-Binge eating episodes are associated with eating much more rapidly than normal, eating until feeling uncomfortably full, eating large amounts of food when not physically hungry, eating alone through embarrassment at the amount being eaten, and feeling disgust or extreme guilt after overeating.
+Binge eating episodes are associated with eating much more rapidly than normal, eating until feeling uncomfortably full, eating large amounts of food when not physically hungry, eating alone through embarrassment at the amount being eaten, and feelings of disgust, shame or guilt during or after the binge.

 Signs of binge eating disorder vary but if someone’s symptoms don’t exactly match all the criteria a doctor checks for to diagnose binge eating disorder – for example, if the binges don’t occur as often as may be expected – they might be diagnosed with OSFED (other specified feeding or eating disorder).
 This is as serious as any other eating disorder and it’s important that people suffering with it get treatment as quickly as possible.